-This procedure may be used to verify the performance of the SW1 setpoint after bench adjustment with the ESSE-1 integrated on an engine.
+This procedure may be used to verify the performance of the SW1 and SW2 setpoints after bench adjustment with the ESSE-2 integrated on an engine.
 QCC recommends performing this test prior to commissioning an engine and as part of your regularly scheduled maintenance program.
 At a minimum, it should be completed on an annual basis.

-This procedure is for a standard relay logic model in which the Normally Open (NO) contacts will close and the Normally Closed (NC) contacts will open when the relay is energized.
+This procedure is for a standard relay logic model.
 If a switch is ordered with reverse relay logic, battery voltage and zero voltage must be interchanged for the given switch.